kasslent/clc-digital-skills/_lessons/module-6.1.md

 Template Tags allow us to grab quite a bit of information from our database.
 However, the most important information we want to get is the content of the pages and blog posts.
 To get these we have to use something called "The Loop".

 The Loop is a conditional statement in PHP that tells the database something along the lines of *"Hey, Database!
-How's it going?
-If you've got any content over there for this page, or for this blogm post, as long as you've got it, qprint it out for me right here, would ya?
+If you've got any content over there for this page, or for this blog post, as long as you've got it, print it out for me right here, would ya?
 Thanks."*

 In PHP it looks like this: